//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 • Workflow and creative process — the unglamorous craft

-• Education and pedagogy — how to teach this stuff well
+• Education and pedagogy — the opposite of gatekeeping

 • History and culture of electronic instruments